 Compound Exercises for Back, Abs and Arms

 Want to work multiple muscle groups and save time doing it?
-Compound strength exercises encompass total body training by using a single exercise - think deadlifts where you build a stronger back, arms, core and legs in one exercise.
+Compound strength exercises encompass total body training by using a single exercise - think deadlifts, where you build a stronger back, arms, core and legs in one exercise.

 Using total body training exercises can also help to prevent injury.
-Provided you start out at a weight that is suitable, exercises like the deadlift if performed with good form can help to strengthen the lower back without placing undue stress on that specific area.
+Provided you start out at a weight that is suitable, exercises like the deadlift, if performed with good form, can help to strengthen the lower back without placing undue stress on that specific area.

 What Are Compound Exercises?

 Quite simply, exercises that work multiple muscle groups at the same time!
-Now that either means a single exercise that does the job, or you can also combine two exercises in to one move in order to create a unique compound exercise.
+Now that either means a single exercise that does the job, or you can also combine two exercises into one move in order to create a unique compound exercise.
 An example of each compound would be squats or a bodyweight squat with a bicep curl.

 The squat, when done properly, would exercise your quadriceps, glutes and calves with one exercise.